Sunday, 2 September 2018

 BS Hoppe, Herbert, tot

 Injuries among the crew were severe.
 Gunner Herbert Hoppe was killed.
 Pilot Kohlstrunk had both his legs broken.
 While his left leg healed, it was four months later in April 1941 that Kohlstrunk's right leg had to be amputated below the knee.
 He eventually returned to second-line duties at LKS 2 during 1942 with a prosthetic limb.
 As the war situation deteriorated sharply during 1944 Kohlstrunk volunteered for fighter pilot training and in late 1944, now with the rank of Oberleutnant, he joined JG 2 'Richthofen' operating in the Reichsverteidigung in the Rhein-Main area.
 He flew sorties from January 1945 with I./JG 2 from Großostheim airfield in a Fw 190 D-9 marked 'winkel balken'.
 He flew eight combat sorties between 18 and 23 March 1945.
-Attacking US bombers south of Mainz on 23 March 1945 his machine was set on fire.
+Attacking US road traffic on the Oppenheim-Gross Gerau road (south of Mainz) on 23 March 1945, his machine came under attack from 354th FG P-51s and was set on fire.
 Kohlstrunk managed to jump clear of his burning Dora but collided with the tail fin, losing his prosthetic limb and badly injuring his right knee in the process.
 His injuries required another long hospital stay and were such that a second amputation of the right leg - this time above the knee - became necessary.
 Post-war this former youth athletics champion (3,000m) returned to his home town Meißen in the Soviet zone of occupation, eschewing crutches but necessarily walking with a very heavy limp.
 He eventually found employment in the West - a large industrial concern in Frankfurt am Main.
 He died on 8 October 1997 aged 79 years after a long illness - 'Ich habe meine Pflicht getan' He had always done his duty.

 (additional information via Jägerblatt 1/1998)